WIPO Alternative Dispute Resolution (ADR) for Collecting Societies

 Examples of WIPO cases in this area include a WIPO mediation related to a dispute between a US collecting society and a European entity which acted as the US society’s exclusive agent to obtain levies in the European country.
 Three years after the conclusion of the contract, which provided in case of dispute for WIPO mediation followed, if unsuccessful, by WIPO arbitration, the US society notified the termination of the contract, alleging that the European entity lacked official accreditation.
 The European entity initiated WIPO mediation proceedings claiming damages and lost profits for wrongful termination of the contract.

-• WIPO Collecting Societies Panel of Neutrals
+• WIPO CMOs Panel of Neutrals

 Effective proceedings to a large extent depend on the quality of the mediator, arbitrator or expert.
-The WIPO Center maintains an open-ended Panel, including mediators, arbitrators and experts from around the world with expertise in collecting societies.
+The WIPO Center maintains an open-ended Panel, including mediators, arbitrators and experts from around the world with expertise in CMOs.
 They can be appointed by parties in cases under WIPO Rules but parties are also free to select mediators, arbitrators or experts from outside the WIPO Panel.

 • Procedural Guidance and Training